Hornqvist scores twice as Penguins defeat Sabres

 Goaltender Matt Murray stopped 28 of Buffalo's 30 shots.
 Jake McCabe and Marcus Johansson scored for the Sabres, who have lost five in a row.

 Jonas Johansson, in his sixth NHL game and his first against Pittsburgh, made 28 saves.
-Buffalo missed a chance to sweep the three-game season series, having won the first two by a combined 8-3.
+Buffalo missed a chance to sweep the three-game season series after winning the first two by a combined 8-3.

 Pittsburgh opened the scoring at 7:56 of the first.
 Jonas Johansson stopped an initial shot by Hornqvist, then was leveled when Buffalo's Curtis Lazar knocked the Penguins' Nick Bjugstad into the crease.
 Johansson was still down when Hornqvist, also falling, used a sweeping backhand to deposit the rebound.
 Buffalo lost a challenge of goalie interference on the goal.
 On Pittsburgh's resulting power play, Bryan Rust turned the puck over to McCabe at the blue line, and McCabe raced the other way on a breakaway and lifted a backhander past Murray to tie it at 9:01 of the first.